cartographer-project/cartographer_ros/docs/source/algo_walkthrough.rst

 The global SLAM is a kind of "*GraphSLAM*", it is essentially a pose graph optimization which works by building **constraints** between **nodes** and submaps and then optimizing the resulting constraints graph.
 Constraints can intuitively be thought of as little ropes tying all nodes together.
-The sparse pose adjustement fastens those ropes altogether.
+The sparse pose adjustment fastens those ropes altogether.
 The resulting net is called the "*pose graph*".

 .. note::